ucsb-cs148-w26/pj02-ai-cooking/team/sprint01/lab05.md

 Yuxi is working on making the onboarding form shorter

+Mahima communicated via text that she is working on making pantry items persist after a page reload.

-Mahima/Andy communicated via text that they were helping with implementing unit testing
+Andy communicated via text that he is helping with implementing unit testing

+Everyone will continue working on their sub-issues